-The virus is thought to spread mainly from person-to-person.
+COVID-19 is thought to spread mainly from person-to-person.
 This is between people who are in close contact with one another (within about 6 feet) and through respiratory droplets produced when an infected person coughs or sneezes.
-If you believe that you may have the coronavirus, after calling to notify your primary care provider, follow these best practices from the Center for Disease Control and Prevention.

 - Wear a facemask out in public.
 You should wear a facemask even if you are not feeling sick.
 To find answers to frequently asked questions regarding cloth face coverings, please visit the CDC’s website.